 Shop for Racquets Based on Tennis Skill Levels

-Composition: The materials that the racquet is made of defines the racquet’s composition.
-Graphite, titanium, ceramics, aluminum and fiberglass are the principle materials used in modern-day racquet construction.
+Composition: The materials that the racquet is made of define the racquet’s composition.
+Graphite, titanium, ceramics, aluminum and fiberglass are the principal materials used in modern-day racquet construction.

 Flexibility: The opposite of stiffness, flexibility describes how much the racquet frame will yield upon impact with the ball.
 The more flexible a frame is, the less powerful the racquet.
 If you want to reduce the shock that comes up your arm when striking the ball, look for a racquet with high flexibility.